Amazon Marketplace

 MCF (Multi-Channel Fulfillment) allows FBA sellers to use Amazon warehouse inventory for sales on other channels (own website, eBay, Shopify).
 This maximizes inventory utilization and centralizes fulfillment.
 MCF fees apply per unit, so sellers should weigh costs against efficiency gains.

-Open term pageMCP
+Open glossary pageMCP

 Matching Compensation Program